ni/nilrt/README.md

 open-source software projects, which are installable to their existing NI Linux RT devices - including custom Linux kernels and kernel modules.

+Additional community documentation can be found at https://nilrt-docs.ni.com.

 ## Entering the Bitbake Build Environment